Categorical Fermionic Actions and Minimal Modular Extensions: Minimal non-degenerate extensions of super-groups

 \subsection{Non-degenerate extensions of braided fusion categories}

-The definition of (minimal) modular extension of a braided fusion category was given by Michael M{\"u}ger in \cite{Mu2}, see also \cite{LKW}.
-The following definition is a natural generalization, where only the non-degeneracy condition plays a rol.
+The concept of minimal modular extension of a braided fusion category was introduced by M\"uger in \cite{Mu2}.
+Here, we present a natural generalization where only the non-degeneracy condition is essential.

-\begin{definition} Let $(\cB,c)$ be a braided fusion category.
-A minimal non-degenerate extension of $\cat{B}$ is a pair $(\cat{M},i)$, where $\cat{M}$ is non-degenerate braided fusion category such that and $i:\cat{B}\to \cat{M}$ is braided full embedding.
+\begin{Definition} Let $(\cB,c)$ be a braided fusion category.
+A \emph{minimal non-degenerate extension} of $\cB$ is a pair $(\cM,i)$, where $\cM$ is a non-degenerate braided fusion category such that